15 Tips | How to Move Safely During Covid-19

 5.Clean as you pack

 Use this opportunity to sanitize your belongings, wiping items down with disinfectant.
 If you don’t have any, you can make one with a solution of one tablespoon bleach to one-gallon water.
+So you can help your moving company in Northridge to make the process quicker.

 6.Finish packing at least 24 hours before the movers arrive